medibloc/panacea-core/.gitbook/guide/getting-started.md

 # Getting started

-This section will guide the reader to install, deploy, and interact with the Panacea blockchain.‌
+This section will guide the reader to install, deploy, and interact with the Panacea blockchain.

 ### Table of contents <a id="table-of-contents"></a>